Unsupervised Unlearning of Concept Drift with Autoencoders

 \section{Conclusion and Future Work}

-In this work we proposed a methodology for unsupervised concept drift unlearning -- i.e. ``undoing'' concept drift in an unsupervised manner, which has the advantage that no downstream task model must be retrained or adapted for which labeled samples would be required.
+In this work, we proposed an unsupervised methodology for global concept drift adaptation using autoencoders -- i.e. ``undoing'' concept drift in an unsupervised manner, which has the advantage that no downstream model $m_i(\cdot)$ must be retrained or adapted for which labeled samples would be required.
 We empirically evaluated our proposed method on several scenarios from different domains and observed a strong performance of our proposed method.

-Based on this initial work, a couple of potential directions for future research emerge: \begin{itemize} \item While the strength of our proposed method is that it does not require any labeled samples -- i.e. it works completely unsupervised -- it might be of interest to study if and how the performance of the downstream tasks could be improved in case a small set of labeled samples is available which can be used when building $\transfer(\cdot)$. \item Transparency is an important aspects of ML-based systems that are deployed in the real world.
-In this context it would be of interest to make $\transfer(\cdot)$ transparent, e.g. by explaining it's outputs -- by this one might also be able to gain some insights into the nature of the observed concept drift. \item In this work, we always considered the scenario of a single concept drift.
-A straight forward extension to a scenario, where concept drifts occur frequently, is to completely retrain/rebuild $\transfer(\cdot)$ from scratch after every concept drift.
-In this , it would be of interest to explore incremental learning or adaptations of $\transfer(\cdot)$ in order to speed up the process of ``undoing'' the new concept drift. \end{itemize}
+Based on this initial work, a couple of potential directions for future research emerge: \begin{itemize} \item While the strength of our proposed method is that it does not require any labeled samples, it might be of interest to study if and how the performance of the downstream models could be improved in case a small set of labeled samples is available which can be used when building $\transfer(\cdot)$. \item Transparency is an important aspect of ML-based systems that are deployed in the real world.
+In this context, it would be of interest to make the adaptation $\transfer(\cdot)$ transparent, e.g. by explaining its outputs, which may provide some insights into the nature of the observed concept drift. \item In this work, we always considered the scenario of a single concept drift.
+A straightforward extension to a scenario, where concept drifts occur frequently, is to completely retrain/rebuild $\transfer(\cdot)$ from scratch after every concept drift.
+In such scenarios, it would be of interest to explore incremental learning or adaptations of $\transfer(\cdot)$ in order to speed up the process of concept drift adaptation. \end{itemize}